 What Is Collaborative Law?

-Collaborative Law is a way of resolving a case without going to trial.
-In Collaborative Law, the parties agree in the beginning of the case to voluntarily disclose all financial documentation, to meet together with their attorneys and joint experts to try to resolve the issues in their case.
+Collaborative law is a way of resolving a case without going to trial.
+In collaborative law, the parties agree at the beginning of the case to voluntarily disclose all financial documentation, to meet together with their attorneys and joint experts to try to resolve the issues in their case.

 When you agree to use collaborative law, you sign a retainer agreeing that we will either resolve the matter collaboratively or end our representation.
 This means that if the case goes forward to trial, the client has to retain a new and different lawyer.

 Our partners are trained in collaborative law.
 However, we have found that the requirement in collaborative law that we terminate our representation if the case does not resolve and goes toward litigation is burdensome and unworkable.

 First, we believe this requirement is burdensome to our clients, since they must then pay for a new lawyer to review the entire file and proceed to trial.
 If our client has bonded with us, he or she will not want to go out and search for another compatible lawyer.

 Secondly, we believe this requirement is unworkable for us, since we consider ourselves first and foremost to be litigators.
 This does not mean we push cases to litigation, but rather that we view our cases through the lens of what a court might or might not do on a given issue in the case.
 We believe that the expectation that the case may eventually go before one of our family court judges provides a settlement framework.
 For example, it is impossible to determine how much alimony or what kind of visitation might be appropriate in a given case without considering what a judge might or might not order at trial.